liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/01-getting-started.markdown

 implements Android's `Parcelable` interface.
 For more information on this, see [Android's documentation on `Parcelable`](https://developer.android.com/reference/android/os/Parcelable.html).

 Great!
 Now you have a model class for guestbooks.
-Now you're ready to create the Screenlet's UI.
+Next, you'll create the Screenlet's UI.